 2.9 - Even though each team's car is visually different from others, all drivers are subject to equal performance levels in the sense that only one engine model, one suspension model, one gearbox model, one aerodynamics model, one damage model, one tire model, and one setup model are used across all cars entered in the Championship.

 3.1 - Only drivers with authorization by the SRH Management are granted participation in the Championship.

 3.2 - It is the driver's responsibility to have an adequate Internet connection to ensure safe participation in an event.
 The SRH Management reserves the right to exclude a driver from an event if an inadequate Internet connection is detected that could potentially hinder the safety of other participants.

 3.3 - It is the driver's responsibility to confirm participation in an event up to a day before the race at the latest.
 Drivers must confirm participation by registering on the event's official page.
-The SRH Management reserves the right to call upon a reserve driver as a replacement for any driver who did not register on time and did not complete at least 10 timed laps on the official SRHF1 rFactor 2 server provided that said reserve driver has completed at least 25 timed laps.
+The SRH Management reserves the right to call upon any reserve driver as a replacement for any driver who did not register on time and did not complete at least 10 timed laps on the official SRHF1 rFactor 2 server.

-4.2 - Drivers that finished the previous season in the Top 14 of the Ranking are automatically granted a license for next season.
+4.2 - Drivers that finished the previous season in the Top 14 of the "Performance & Participation Ranking" are automatically granted a license for the next season.

 - +10 bonus points for completing a minimum of 25 timed laps ("Clean" column on Liveracers) during practice days in the server up to a day before the race.